jdmdigital/nocaptcha/README.md

-# nocaptcha
+# No Captcha
-An experiment to prevent spambot form submissions without annoying the heck out of your human form submitters.
+A code experiment to prevent spambot form submissions without annoying the heck out of your human form submitters.